 Sanders’ behavior around current House primaries are a primary (ha!
 See what I did there?) reason I think his political revolution is all hot air.
 He drones on and on about upending the Democratic establishment, and okay, fine, they do leave a bit to be desired.
 But here’s my question, which his supporters can’t seem to answer: why hasn’t Bernie endorsed Shahid Buttar’s and McKayla Wilkes’ congressional campaigns?
 If you didn’t know, they are mounting primary challenges to Nancy Pelosi and Steny Hoyer respectively.
 Pelosi and Hoyer are of course the numbers one and two Democrats in the House, currently.
 Establishment Democrats.
 Old dinosaurs standing in the way of desperately needed progress on climate change, health care, shutting down the neverending wars, etc. Both legislators are truly awful, they stand for everything Bernie claims is killing us, yet he… won’t endorse their challengers.
 Well, maybe you’re thinking their challengers suck, and that’s why.
 It’s true that every cycle, some jokey gasbag in desperate need of a hobby mounts a loudmouth primary challenge; you can’t take them all seriously.
 But that is not the case with Buttar and Wilkes.
 I’ve been following both campaigns pretty closely, and these two candidates are damn impressive.
 They really have their shit together.
+(UPDATE: as more information emerged over time about Buttar, I must retract my statement about him.
+Wilkes still seems like a good egg though.)
 Furthermore, they are progressives, and have both endorsed Sanders for president.
-We’d all be lucky to have them shaking up Congress.
+We’d all be lucky to have them (UPDATE: just Wilkes) shaking up Congress.
 A Sanders endorsement would be huge for them, and would go miles in upending the establishment.
 Yet he’s spoken not a word about either of them.
 Why?
 Well, maybe Sanders just doesn’t endorse primary challengers, as a rule.
 Nope.
 He has endorsed Marie Newman, who is challenging incumbent Dan Lipinski, a worthless rank-and-file DINO.
 So it would seem Senator Sanders is perfectly willing to upset a foot soldier, but is afraid of taking on establishment Democratic leadership.
 And I must ask, if he is afraid of speaking out against Nancy Pelosi and Steny Hoyer, the very symbols of that Democratic establishment Bernie supposedly loathes so, how in the blue fuck is he going to revolutionize the place as president?
 Wouldn’t his presidency be easier without Pelosi and Hoyer there to throw up obstacles to his agenda?
 Unless of course his agenda is all rally talk…

 If Sanders is the nominee, I’ll hold my nose and vote for him.
 But if that happens, it will be with a measure of fear and dread because I have no idea what the end game looks like.
 And to be frank, I’m not even convinced he’d beat Trump anyway.
 Is Bernie prepared for the HAMMERING his age, health, and Senate record will take from the mainstream press and the GOP during a general election?
 He’s like every other old white male politician: coddled.
 So, probably not.
 Has anyone considered the possibility that a bunch of self-identified “moderate” Democratic and Independent voters will just leave the presidency blank because they don’t want to “vote for a socialist”?
 Does Bernie know what he’ll do if he wins and Trump refuses to leave office?
 Beyond that, thanks to his thundering vagueness, I can’t even picture a Sanders administration.
 Who is his veep pick?
 His Cabinet?
 Bernie seems to have no real skills at coalition-building or wheeling and dealing behind the scenes, never mind tolerating the boring minutia of running a large government, so I have no idea what to expect.
 It seems like he only knows how to be an underdog, so I imagine him winning the presidency will be like a dog actually catching the car.
 And that turns me off.
 With Biden, I know what to expect (basically, the end of American democracy).
 With Warren, I have a good picture of how she’ll govern.
 I like her toughness, her anger, her discipline, and her pragmatism.
 With Bernie, who the hell even knows.
 And that doesn’t inspire any confidence from me.